Oravia Core Grammar

 All pronounced as you would expect in English or IPA, with the details of:

-- R pronounced as 'tt' in butter (IPA ɾ, also r)
+- R pronounced as 'tt' in butter (IPA ɾ, r)

 A E I O U:

-If you pronounce E and O closed like in Spanish, that's fine too!
+If you pronounce E and O closed like in Spanish (IPA e and o), that's fine too!

 - iLIru